 To reach the top of the quality assurance industry, you need a top website.
 The project scope covered redesigning the website.

-This took ten months for the team including me, a UX researcher and Panni, our designer from UX studio, and a dedicated TRIGO marketing team sharing responsibility for the development.
+This took ten months for 1 UX researcher and UX designer from UX studio, and a dedicated TRIGO marketing team sharing responsibility for the development.
 Let’s see what happened during all this time! 🙂

-The old website didn’t meet business requirements, which meant they needed a complete redesign.
+The old website didn’t meet business requirements, which meant it needed a complete redesign.

-I as the UX researcher held responsibility mainly for finding user needs (mostly usability wise) and aligning the needs with the business goals.
-The other designer dealt with providing design solutions, creating the artboards and working with developers.
+The UX researcher held responsibility over finding user needs (mostly usability wise) and aligning the needs with the business goals.
+The UX designer was dealing with design solutions, artboards and developers.

-Good business website design tells as much as possible about the company, even at first glance.
-But it does more: it makes the experience easy and informative for the user.
+Good business website design tells as much as possible about the company, even at the first glance.
+However, it does even more: it makes the experience easy and informative for users.
 TRIGO wanted a website that holds all the necessary information for prospects, represents all the values the company stands for, and finishes it all off with a refreshed, modern design.